Your baby is 0-12 Months

 Language learning supports parent/child interaction and improves communica- tion.
 With growth and prac- tice, the baby will learn word meaning

-ness.
+and develop an understanding of actions.
+Some infants tend to be less inclined to interact or exhibit shyness.
 Hi!
 Bye! helps them overcome shyness and develop self-condence when communicating with others, be it, social peers or adults.

 Hi!
 Bye! creates the right atmosphere for learning sound/object relationship while developing primary language skills.
 Input is key when on a language learning journey with the baby.
 Most infants won’t necessarily repeat words immediately after hearing it.
 With practice, the baby will eventually form words and can understand what each one means.